Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

         5. The website is easy to use and has easy to follow instructions.
         6. The site has been designed to be fluid and never to entrap the user.
         8. Links in the navbar are labelled clearly.
+        9. Information is layed out clearly and is easy to read.

     - The developer tested all the nav links, clicking them one at a time confirming that they take the user to the correct page.
     - The 'Home' navlink was tested resulting in the 'Home' page being loaded as programmed.